wAnekz/Dilan-s-autobiography/README.md

-This site is my own calculator, Im proud of myself
+This site is my own simple calculator.